matsest/bicep-registry-demo/1-registry/README.md

   "moduleAliases": {
     "br": {
       "demoRegistry": {
-        "registry": "<your registry url>", // Change this value "modulePath": "bicep/modules"
+        "registry": "<your registry url>" // Change this value }
-      }
     }
   }